-Dr. Sheth graduated Summa Cum Laude from Harvard University with a degree in Physics and Astronomy.
-He then entered the Medical Scientist Training (MST) Program at the UCLA School of Medicine, where he received both his MD and PhD degrees.
-Dr. Sheth trained in Neurological Surgery at the Massachusetts General Hospital and Harvard Medical School.
+Dr. Sameer A. Sheth graduated summa cum laude from Harvard University with a degree in physics and astronomy.
+He then entered the Medical Scientist Training (MST) Program at the UCLA School of Medicine, where he received both his M.D. and Ph.D.
+Dr. Sheth trained in neurological surgery at Massachusetts General Hospital and Harvard Medical School.

-Dr. Sheth specializes in the treatment of patients with Movement Disorders, Epilepsy, Brain Tumors, Trigeminal Neuralgia, Brain Trauma, and certain Psychiatric Disorders.
-He enjoys bringing a personalized approach to each patient in order to arrive at an individually tailored treatment plan optimized for the patient and his or her family.
-He works with a world-class multi-disciplinary team of surgeons, neurologists, psychiatrists, radiologists, and others to provide compassionate, state-of-the-art care for his patients.
+Dr. Sheth specializes in the treatment of patients with movement disorders, epilepsy, brain tumors, trigeminal neuralgia, brain trauma, hydrocephalus, and certain psychiatric disorders.
+He enjoys bringing a personalized approach to each patient in order to arrive at an individually tailored treatment plan, optimized for the patient and his or her family.
+He works with a world-class multidisciplinary team of surgeons, neurologists, psychiatrists, radiologists, and others to provide compassionate, state-of-the-art care for his patients.
 Among the many techniques at his disposal are stereotactic neurosurgery, deep brain stimulation, ablative techniques, awake brain mapping, electrode recordings, computer-guided navigation, and microsurgery.

-Dr. Sheth is Director and Founder of the Functional and Cognitive Neurophysiology laboratory, which focuses on the study of human decision-making, behavior, and cognitive processes.
+Dr. Sheth is the Director and Founder of the Functional and Cognitive Neurophysiology Laboratory, which focuses on the study of human decision-making, behavior, and cognitive processes.

 “Do You Think You Are out of Options for Treating Obsessive-Compulsive Disorder?”

 Podcasts featuring Dr. Sheth

 You have added pages to your clipboard.
 Please log in or create an account to share them or use later.